SAP-samples/upscale-commerce-open-payment-integration/README.md

 ## Before Importing
 The meaning of some fields in environment variables:
-token: A bearer token to access opf core.
+token: A Bearer token to access opf core.
 rootUrl: The root url of opf service, e.g. https://opf-iss-d0.api.commerce.stage.context.cloud.sap/opf
 accountGroupId: The id of merchant account group you created in opf workbench.
 accountId: The id of account you created under the account group.